Episode 16: Using Monoclonal Antibody Therapies to Fight COVID-19 with Chance Mysayphonh, Pharm.D.

 Brad Puffer: And in this case, we have a situation where we really can make a difference if we get this therapy to patients early.
 Some people may wonder how was this antibody therapy so quickly developed?
 You talked about the history, and how long it took until we got antibody therapies into market.
 Now we've done this in a year.
 How did that happen?

 Dr. Chance Mysayphonh: Once you discover how to do it with the different methods of doing it, you tend to be more efficient at doing it.
 We have been designing these antibodies for a while.
-What happened was during the pandemic, we actually isolated these antibodies from convalescent patients that recovered from acute viral infection, and actually isolated the most effective antibodies in there and clone these.
+What happened was during the pandemic, we actually isolated these antibodies from convalescent patients that recovered from acute viral infection, and actually isolated the most effective antibodies in there and cloned them.
 So that was why we were able to develop so quickly.
 So these antibodies are not something we engineered.
-It's more something we cloned from people that recovered from the acute viral infection, and using it as a way to neutralize the virus.
+It's more something we cloned from people that recovered from the acute viral infection and now using it as a way to neutralize the virus.

 Dr. Chance Mysayphonh: So most CKD patients are at an increased risk of progression to severe COVID when they become infected with SARS-COV-2.
 So in the ESKD population, for example, these patients are at an even higher risk due to the co-morbid conditions, such as cardiovascular disease, hypertension, and diabetes.
 So the abnormalities in that innate immune system for ESKD patients may prevent these patients from mounting an immune response quickly.
 The studies that came out showed that monoclonal antibodies such as bamlanivimab when given early for these high risk COVID-19 positive patients, can decrease the viral load, and reduce hospitalization.